namyeon/namyeon.github.io/index.md

 *   [c.15] **Lee, N.,** & Lee, S. The Impact of news frames and perceived visual intensity in cell-cultured meat communication: Eating habits and sensation seeking as moderators.
 Submitted to the Information Systems Division of the International Communication Association.

-*   [c.14] **Lee, N.,** & Lee, S. (2020, May 20-27).
-Communicating research findings on substance use: Effects of inoculation messages, information sources, and visual representations.
+*   [c.14] **Lee, N.,** & Lee, S. Communicating research findings on substance use: Effects of inoculation messages, information sources, and visual representations.
 Submitted to the Information Systems Division of the International Communication Association.

 *   [c.13] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Effects of Popularity Cues in Health News: An Eye-Tracking Study.
 Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.